 Whether you are named in a Will or you believe that you are entitled to a share of the estate of a deceased person, it is important to obtain independent legal advice in order to realise any interest that you may have.

-At E&G Solicitors in Spain we have been advising clients in relation to all aspects of inheritance in Spain for over 12 years.
-We have advised clients inheriting all manner of assets across Spain, from Barcelona to Ibiza and everywhere in between.
+At E&G Solicitors in Spain we have been advising clients in relation to all aspects of inheritance in Spain for over 17 years.
+We have advised clients inheriting all manner of assets across Spain, from Alicante to Zaragoza and almost everywhere in between.

 Our team of professionals is dedicated to making your experience of inheriting assets in Spain as stress free as possible.
 You can meet the team here.

 Our Succession and Probate in Spain pages contain a wealth of information about inheriting assets in Spain, including how the process works where the deceased left a will and how the process works where the deceased did not leave a will.
 We have provided some comprehensive information about inheritance tax in Spain and a handy glossary of Spanish legal terms you are likely to come across during the process of inheriting assets or administering an estate in Spain.
 We also have a number of video guides to inheriting assets in Spain which you can find below.